Areas of Specialty

 Specific Phobias

 Intense, disproportionate fear of a specific situation or object.
-While therapy is often the first-line treatment for phobias, medication can help in certain cases, especially when the phobia is limiting your daily life.
+While therapy is often the first-line treatment for phobias, medication can often be useful in reducing symptoms enough to allow psychotherapy to be more efficient and effective.

 OCD